Offline Face Forensics for Mac and Windows.

 No cloud services, no telemetry, no network dependency.

-Import entire folders and work with very large image and video datasets, scales to 4 million images.
+Import entire folders and work with large image and video datasets.
+Designed to scale to millions of files.

-Post-capture analysis for research, documentation, and privacy-preserving work.
+Post-capture analysis for investigations, documentation, and privacy-preserving collaboration.

 🔗 Evidence Integrity & Chain of Custody

-DawaIMG uses a non-destructive processing model designed to preserve original data and document every transformation step.
-All analysis occurs on derived copies, while original source material remains unchanged.
+DawaImg uses a non-destructive processing model designed to preserve original data and document analysis steps.

 Structured Record Model